 Since my results were poor last year, I have changed the word resolution to its root solution.
 Since I am so adept at solving everyone’s problems except my own, and frankly I don’t like prefixes, I thought the word change would inspire me.
-I have also decided to expand the volume to increase the chances of success.
+I have also decided to expand the volume of commitments this year,to increase the chances of success.

 Stop making fun of the Belgians… until after they leave the room

 Respond to urgent email messages within the month they were sent.

 When the Jehovah witnesses knock on the door, give them a long uncomfortable hug, and ask for extra pamphlets in case you lose them .